jdxyw/generativeart/README.md

 For those parameters specified for different kinds of art types, they have their own `struct`.

 ## Usage and example

+Below are some selective examples.
+For more examples, you could check the example folder.

 ### Junas